candaceyw/candaceyw/README.md

 I'm a Visual and UX Designer

 Over 18 years of combined experience in print and digital design.
+I also have a background in Full Stack Web Development, I earned my certificate through Lambda School in 2020.
+I have a passion for interactive and visual design, and front-end development.

 I'm currently working on my Google UX certification.